holepunchto/bare/docs/threat-model.md

 ## Things that still work after the seal

-All of these work with no addons at all, and none of them are bugs.
+All of these are there without loading a single addon, and none of them are bugs.

 - Reading whatever the protocol the code was loaded with reaches
 - `Bare.exit()`, which kills the process or the thread
 - `Bare.suspend()` and `Bare.idle()`, which jam the loop
+- Writing to `stdout`, `stderr` and the system log, which `console` does for you through the loggers a default build compiles in
+- `WebAssembly`, which turns bytes into code the engine runs, though it is handed no imports and so reaches nothing by itself
 - Making threads and using lots of memory
 - `SharedArrayBuffer` plus fast timers, which gives side channels against anything sharing the address space, including your own app